Troika Media Group Inc. (TRKA) upgraded Issued by Wall Street Gurus

-Troika Media Group Inc. (NASDAQ:TRKA) went down by -30.90% from its latest closing price compared to the recent 1-year high of $1.62.
-The company’s stock price has collected -33.47% of loss in the last five trading sessions.
+Troika Media Group Inc. (NASDAQ:TRKA) went up by 2.55% from its latest closing price compared to the recent 1-year high of $1.60.
+The company’s stock price has collected -39.48% of loss in the last five trading sessions.

 Is It Worth Investing in Troika Media Group Inc. (NASDAQ :TRKA) Right Now?